fardal/kernel_regression/README.md

 - Allows validation on "parallel sample" rather than cross-validation, which is useful when some points would be dominated by own kernel

+Note: the code is fairly rough, untested, and poorly documented, but is made public since I couldn't find any equivalent functionality elsewhere.
+Feel free to contact me with improvements.

 Example of locally linear regression advantages in 1 and 2-d:

 ![onecompare](onedcompare.png)